kubernetes/enhancements/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components/README.md

 Is it ok for K8s components to drop support writing to files?
-Writing directly to files is an important feature still used by users, but this doesn't directly necessitates direct support in components.
+Writing directly to files is an important feature still used by users, but this doesn't directly necessitate direct support in components.
 By providing a external solution like go-runner we can allow community to develop more advanced features while maintaining high quality implementation within components.
 Having more extendable solution developed externally should be more beneficial